agusputra/programming-test-3/README.md

 - Code quality (organization, best practices, idiomatic code, design)

 ### Part I: Get the Starter Code
-Pre-requisites: You must have Node.js and npm installed.
+Pre-requisites: You must have Node.js and yarn/npm installed.

 You can find a  zipped archive of the starter code on Dropbox here: https://www.dropbox.com/s/l0uion6zev5q53a/ms-fe-code-challenge%202.zip?dl=0